sam3gp8/haos-gpu-ai/README.md

 ## Update an existing GPU-AI install

-- **Automatic:** the daily timer installs new releases from your fork.
+- **Automatic:** the daily timer installs new releases from this fork.
 - **Manual:** `rauc install haos_generic-x86-64-<ver>.raucb && reboot`

 ## GPU-accelerated add-on